 Royal events vary in their format, but guests should arrive punctually.
 They are then shown into a large reception room.
 Once guests have assembled, the Royal Family arrives, often with no fanfare.
-If it is an event attended by a large number of royal persons they enter in reverse order, most junior to most senior, with The Queen last of all.
+If it is an event attended by a large number of royal persons they enter in reverse order, most junior to most senior, with The King last of all.

 Those who are to be presented are discreetly marshalled into position by members of the Royal Household, who will have been circulating.
 The usual form is a series of semi-circles rather than straight rows like a formal receiving line.
 Guests should try to be empty-handed, having put down any drinks or bags.
 Women should curtsy and men bow from the neck.
 The royal personage will offer their hand, in which case shake it with a light contact.
 Answer any question posed but do not launch into a subject or talk at any length as this holds up the proceedings.

 It is made very clear when the event is over.
 This will have been indicated on the invitation and guests may notice that the royal personages have quietly made their exit before members of the Household start to steer people away.
 By tradition guests should not leave before any of the Royal Family.
 If it is essential to leave before members of the Royal Family, then a guest should let the relevant private office know in advance.

 In practice, at a large reception, held, for example, in the long enfilade of rooms at St James's Palace, guests may simply be able to slip away.